How to Use Adobe Photoshop Express to Edit Photos Online

 Once the user is satisfied with the look of their photo, they need to click the "Done" tab.
 The user is then prompted to save the edited photo.
 The photo can be saved on the user's computer or on a device recognized by the computer.

-Adobe Photoshop Express Editor online is a useful program and is fun and easy to use.
-It's helpful for someone who doesn't have much disk space to store image editing software or for someone who needs an image editor and can't afford one or doesn't want to buy one.
-It's also useful for someone who doesn't own their own camera and would like to edit the copyright-free photos that are available at various websites.
+The online editor is a useful program and is fun and easy to use.
+It's helpful for someone who doesn't have much disk space to store image editing software.
+It's also helpful for someone who needs an image editor and can't afford one or doesn't want to buy one.
+A person who doesn't own their own camera and would like to edit the copyright-free photos that are available at various websites should also find the program useful.

-Yet another advantage of the Photoshop Express Editor is it can be used when a person needs to edit a photo while they are away from their home or office.
+Yet another advantage of the online editor is it can be used when a person needs to edit a photo while they are away from their home or office.
 If the computer that they're using doesn't have an image editor installed, they can use the free online version of Photoshop Express (as long as the computer has Internet access).

-Adobe does sell more capable image editors for professionals, semi-professionals and advanced amateurs, but the free versions are all that many people need.
+Adobe sells other image editors that are much more capable than their online program or app.
+These are suitable for professionals, semi-professionals, and advanced amateurs.
+Another advantage of the programs besides their capabilities is that software that is paid for tends to be updated more often than free software.
+As far as I can tell, the online photo editor hasn't been updated for several years.
+Nevertheless, the free programs are all that many people need.
 They're fun to play with and do useful jobs as well.
 It's certainly worth experimenting with free software before purchasing an image editing program.

 © 2013 Linda Crampton